AmiriShavaki/IUST-NLP-Project/README.md

 ## How do I get the report?
 The report is written in Persian and prepared using $\LaTeX$.
 If you run the above process and get new data and new stats then it will auto updated on the report once you run the `generate_report_pdf.bat` script

+## How do I prepare an environment to run the project?
+Simply using conda you can run `conda create --name <envname> --file requirements.txt` in the root directory of the project and then every dependency needed to run this project will be installed and ready for you!